hanscappelle/filmtag-android-app/README.md

 ## general

+* and an about page
 * OK - update app icon - also added background
-* complete and release v1.0.0 with minimal requirements
+* OK - complete and release v0.1.0 with minimal requirements
-* opensource project (keeping release key hidden)
+* OK - opensource project (keeping release key hidden)
 * ...